romaricdrigon/romaricdrigon.github.io/_posts/2019-08-09-domain-events.md

 ## Implementation: dispatching events

 Dispatching events is relatively straightforward.
 We can use [Symfony EventDispatcher component](https://symfony.com/doc/current/components/event_dispatcher.html).
 Domain Events are dispatched, and they will be routed to events subscribers.
-I advise to use [subscribers](https://symfony.com/doc/current/components/event_dispatcher.html#using-event-subscribers) rather than listeners, it is easier to deal with events mapping configuration in code rather than in service declaration.
+I advise using [subscribers](https://symfony.com/doc/current/components/event_dispatcher.html#using-event-subscribers) rather than listeners, it is easier to deal with events mapping configuration in code rather than in service declaration.
 Each event subscriber can listen to one or more events ; you can also have multiple subscriber for the same event.
 There's no definitive rule there, basically **I would keep subscribers short and focused**.
 That way, it is easier to test and to understand what's going on.

 ![Events profiler](/assets/images/content/events-profiler.png)